evidentlyai/evidently/docs/book/get-started/tutorial.md

 It will display the HTML report directly in the notebook.

 {% hint style="info" %}
-**Note**: If you are using other notebook environments, e.g., Databricks, Kaggle and Deepnote notebooks, or Jypyter notebook on Windows, you should add an argument to display the report inline: report.show(mode='inline').
+**Note**: If you are using other notebook environments, e.g., Databricks, Kaggle and Deepnote notebooks, or Jupyter notebook on Windows, you should add an argument to display the report inline: report.show(mode='inline').
 Consult [this section](../integrations/notebook-environments.md) for help.
 {% endhint %}

 First, you can see the Data Drift summary.